Relaxation

 Aromatherapy

-Although aromatherapy oils are usually used with no problems, some people are allergic to certain fragrances and some oils may cause a rash if applied to the skin.
-It’s therefore best to seek advice before starting aromatherapy.
+fragrances and some oils may cause a rash when applied to the skin.
+So, it’s best to seek advice before starting aromatherapy.

 Yoga, Tai Chi and Pilates